-The daith piercing is an increasingly popular option to treat migraines, anxiety, and some other symptoms.
+The daith piercing is an increasingly popular option to treat migraine, anxiety, and other symptoms.
+No scientific evidence supports this idea, but this is primarily because no research has directly tested the claim.

 On social media, people may come across images of this unique piercing on the inner ear, alongside promises that it will ease anxiety and improve quality of life.